“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

-Also, the low quantity of template is sufficient to do PCR.
+Also, the low quantity of templates is sufficient to do PCR.

 However, it has lower reproducibility and non-homology of similar-sized fragments.

-Because of the simple set up of the ISSR, it is employed in the gene mapping studies, clone identification, different strain identification and parental verification.
+Because of the simple setup of the ISSR, it is employed in gene mapping studies, clone identification, different strain identification and parental verification.

-It is a highly polymorphic marker and used in the genetic diversity studies, gene tagging, evolutionary study and phylogenetic studies.
+It is a highly polymorphic marker and is used in genetic diversity studies, gene tagging, evolutionary study and phylogenetic studies.

 In this technique, the flanking non-repeated regions of the inversely oriented microsatellites are amplified using a single primer or pair of primers.